-To establish a project number that will be used for pre-award costs, a memo needs to be sent from Grants Management to the UND Grants & Contracts Administration office.
-This memo should be signed by the department and the SMHS, and should include the following:
+To establish a project number that will be used for pre-award costs, a memo needs to be sent from SMHS Grants Management to the UND Research & Program Development.
+This memo should be signed by the department, chair and SMHS Administration & Finance, and should include the following:

 - The Principal Investigator's name.

 - The projected start date of the award.

 - The department must accept the financial risk in the event an award is not forthcoming, the start date is changed by the sponsor, or an acceptable agreement can not be negotiated.